uQr/cordova-docs/DPS_test/articles/getting-started/create-first-app-using-vs-tools-apache-cordova.md

    ![Run the “Hello” default app in Ripple Emulator](media/create-first-app-using-vs-tools-apache-cordova/IC742604.png)

-   >**Tip:**
-  If you are running on a Ripple simulator and you get an error that indicates you need to install a new version of the Android SDK, use the Android SDK Manager to install it.
+   >**Tip**: If you are running on a Ripple simulator and you get an error that indicates you need to install a new version of the Android SDK, use the Android SDK Manager to install it.
 On Windows, open the SDK Manager from a command line by typing the following command: android sdk

   If you see an error such as Cannot find module [modulename] or a build failure, see [Re-installing vs-tac](configure-vs-tools-apache-cordova.md#vstac).